 Windows freeze or hung problems.
 (This will result in the Finder not displaying any information about "application not responding".)
 DRV_CGPI 0 ?CrashGuard Protection Interval Value?.
-It is the time since boot in minutes after which we save the CrashGuard info to th registry.
+It is the time since boot in minutes after which we save the CrashGuard info to the registry.
 DRV_MSS 1224 Maximum size of the UDP packet for transfers between the Collector and the Engine.
 Allowed values range from 1000 to 16384.
-DRV_PKGI 1 Period, in hours, in which the Collector checks for new installed packages and updates.
-Allowed values range from 1 to 24 hours.
+DRV_PKGI 1 Period, in hours, in which the Collector checks for new installed packages and updates and reports them.
+Allowed values range from 0 to 24: 0 - Never report packages.
+1 - Report packages after Collector initializes and the every 1 hour.
+2-24 - Report packages 45 minutes after Collector initializes and then every 2 to 24 hours.
 DRV_WEB_AND_CLOUD_DATA 1 Gather Web and Cloud information.
-Default value is 1 to gather and send the data (only if you have purchased the We and Cloud module).
+Default value is 1 to gather and send the data (only if you have purchased the Wel and Cloud module).
 Set to 0 for not recording the web connections of devices DRV_WEB_AND_CLOUD_HOSTS - List of comma separated host names for which to send the full URL of each web request.
 Requires the Web and Cloud module and the parameter DRV_WEB_AND_CLOUD_DATA to be set to 1.
 DRV_DSPS 1 Disable SMB print notifications.
 Starting from version 5.2.8.0, the Collector does not report SMB prints by default.
 Set the option to 0 to enable SMB print reporting Set to 1 to disable it.
+DRV_PREFERIPV6 0

-DRV_PREFERIPV6 0 Favor IPv6 over IPv4 (or viceversa) for communicating with the Engine.
+Favor IPv6 over IPv4 (or viceversa) for communicating with the Engine.
 When the DNS lookup of the name of the Engine resolves to both IPv6 and IPv4 addresses, prefer IPv6 when set to 1 and IPv4 when set to 0.
 CUSTOM_SHELLS 0 Enable the reporting of user logon events and user interactions in virtualized and embedded (kiosk mode) environments.
 Set to 1 to enable.
-RA_EXECUTION_POLICY signed_trusted_or_nexthink Execution policy of remote actions Possible values:
+RA_EXECUTION_POLICY signed_trusted_or_nexthink Execution policy of remote actions.
+Possible values: • unrestricted • signed_trusted • signed_trusted_or_nexthink • disabled

-unrestricted

-signed_trusted

-signed_trusted_or_nexthink

-disabled